amirsalehag/monitoring/log-management/ELK-stack/EFK/README.md

 sudo setfacl -Rm u:999:rwx /data/certs/
 ```
 * If the fluentd image user is set to other users then the uid should be something else.
+---
+* Beacause the stack has a single node elastic.. remeber to make a index template that sets the indexes created by fluends replica number to 0.